Diocese of Charleston commemorates Juneteenth with dedication at St. John Cemetery, resting site of 1,000 Black Catholics

 CHARLESTON, S.C.
-(WCBD) – The Diocese of Charleston held an opening ceremony and dedication Monday morning for a historic Black Catholic cemetery located on Coming Street.
+(WCBD) – The Diocese of Charleston held a ceremony and dedication Monday morning for a historic Black Catholic cemetery located on Coming Street.

 Bishop Jacques Fabre-Jeune, CS, commemorated Juneteenth by blessing a new memorial at St. John Cemetery, the final resting place of at least 1,000 Black Catholics.